feathersjs-ecosystem/feathers-vuex/docs/service-module.md

   }
 }
 ```

+You should never manually change these values.
+They are managed internally.

 There's not a lot going on, by default.
 The `defaultLimit` and `defaultSkip` properties are null until a query is made on the service without `$limit` or `$skip`.
 In other words, they remain `null` until an empty query comes through, like the this one: